Lesson 6.7

 • Having a teacher who is excited about the work, interested in students, and approachable.

-In the coming set of lessons, we will explore many of the subjects and approaches that educators use to make learning engaging and relevant.
-We begin with the idea of making school a place for creative experiences.
+The next few lessons explore specific subjects and approaches that educators use to make learning engaging and relevant.
+The next lesson explores the idea of making school a place for creative experiences.

 Quiz